Year 3 2024 - 2025

 Pupils should continue to apply and develop a broader range of skills, learning how to use them in different ways and to link them to make actions and sequences of movement.
 They should enjoy communicating, collaborating and competing with each other.
 They should develop an understanding of how to improve in different physical activities and sports and learn how to evaluate and recognise their own success.

-Pupils should be taught to: use running (long & short distance), jumping and throwing in isolation and in combination as well as play competitive games, modified where appropriate.
-Pupils will continue to develop technique across all athletics disciplines in an attempt to achieve personal best scores/ times/ distances.
+Pupils should be taught to: use running, jumping, throwing, catching and passing in isolation and in combination as well as play competitive games, modified where appropriate.
+Pupils will develop consistency and accuracy when striking a ball, understanding the importance of attacking space, and reducing space in the field.

 Art and DT

-As artists, children will discover 'texture and layer painting techniques' taking inspiration from the work of 'Renoir.'
-Children will study Renoir’s work and his use of perspective – foreground and background.
+As artists, pupils will discover 'texture and layer painting techniques' taking inspiration from the work of 'Renoir.'
+Pupils will study Renoir’s work and his use of perspective – foreground and background.
 They will learn how to use a range of brushing techniques and how to mix colours effectively, experimenting by creating mood with colour.

 P.S.H.E.

 In PHSE, we will follow the Heart smart scheme.
-This will start with us reminding ourselves that 'fake is a mistake’ Children will be reminded how it is important to be honest and true to themselves.
+This will start with us reminding ourselves that 'No way through isn't true' Pupils will be reminded how it is important to try, try and try again, to acheive our dreams.

 Music

-As musicians, we will be using Charanga to explore 'Enjoying Improvisation'.
+As musicians, we will be using Charanga to explore 'Opening

 MFL